 First Things First.
+Before we look at which is the best racing quadcopter today, we will need to get a few things out of the way.
 A racing quadcopter is nothing like regular quadcopters.
 These are machines that are built for only one thing and that is racing.
 They are not built for aerial photography or videography.
 And these are not meant to be easy to fly for kids are those who are just starting out.
 These are built for experienced Drone pilots, and their optimised for speed and maneuverability.

 Typically, the fastest drones cannot be purchased online or from a store.
 They need to be custom built.
 There are lots and tweaks and modifications that are needed if you choose to compete professionally.
 This is kind of obvious because if the best models could just be purchased off the shelf, then everyone and their uncle would have an equal chance of winning at any competition.

 This guide is not about doing those kinds of mods.
 This is for someone who is just getting started and wants to buy a good starter racing drone to to hone their racing skills.

 In case you are pilot in skills are limited or non existent , then you would want to buy a ready to fly quadcopter that's good enough for racing.
 You would want to practice for dozens of hours and get very comfortable flying it.
 It's essential that you buy a fpv quadcopter so that you can familiarize yourself flying through first person view.

 You would want to buy a multirotor that has propeller guards and is relatively inexpensive.
 You can expect to crash scores of time everyday and so you would not want to buy every expensive model that can easily get damaged.
 Ideally, you would want to buy a drone that's available on amazon or ebay - so that you can easily shop for replacement parts and other related products if you need to.
 And you might want to check if any of the popular racing drones are on sale right now.